jokijen/algolabra/documents/IMPLEMENTATION.md

 ## Deficiencies and improvement ideas

 Currently the program is incomplete.
+The application works in most cases, but has some known bugs that are outlined below.
+The user interface is not visually great and will be improved.
+The input validator requires improvements to fix the bugs and refactoring to make it cleaner and more modular.

 ### Bugs